 Guide to UK Boarding School Entrance Exams

 Almost all UK boarding schools will require entrance exams for children aged 11 and up.
-Let’s take a quick look at some common entrance exams that your child may have to take.
+Our guide to UK boarding school entrance exams covers some common entrance exams that your child may have to take.

 Table of Contents